Kriegslustig/Meteor-without-blocking-the-rendering-process/README.md

 ...
 ```

 This works and performs pretty well.
-Now to why this works and loading it in seperate script tags did not.
+Now to why this works and loading it in separate script tags did not.
 I believe, that the reason is hoisting.
 The browser normally parses script tags on by one.
 What it roughly does is; it goes through a scope, hoists and then executes the script.
-It does this process for every script seperately.
-Meaning when you rely on hoisting and split the script into two seperate script-tags it will fail.
+It does this process for every script separately.
+Meaning when you rely on hoisting and split the script into two separate script-tags it will fail.
 Makes sense, right?

-But why does it work when loading all the scripts as external ressources at the beginning.
+But why does it work when loading all the scripts as external resources at the beginning.
 Honestly I don't have a clue.
 My guess is that JS treats external script-tags inside the head and inline script-tags differently.
 Anyway I'm still figuring this out.
 (I also might have forgotten about it by now)

 This solution works and I haven yet to find a problem with it.
 It'll probably make the initial load a bit slower (might not be true loading the scripts via AJAX was faster in the tests I ran).
-Even if there was a small performance loss, I think it's well woth the better UX.
+Even if there was a small performance loss, I think it's well worth the better UX.

 ### The "Serious Business" Approach

-Now to do use this in production we'll definetly want a well tested Package.
+Now to do use this in production we'll definitely want a well tested Package.
 So that's what I'm creating.
 Right now, with the `pushAndShove` solution, we are circumventing the whole Boilderplate package.
 The Boilderplates are still cached to.
-So the nices solution would be to replace the whole `boilerplate-generator` package and its `Boilerplate` variable.
+So the nicest solution would be to replace the whole `boilerplate-generator` package and its `Boilerplate` variable.
 So that's what I'll try to do.